 - Federal Incentives

-The New Markets Tax Credit (NMTC) is the federal program that attracts capital to low income communities by providing private investors with a federal tax credit for investments made to businesses or economic development projects located in some of the most distressed communities in the nation.
+New Markets Tax Credit (NMTC): This is the federal program that attracts capital to low-income communities by providing private investors with a federal tax credit for investments made to businesses or economic development projects located in some of the most distressed communities in the nation.
 Granbury has some eligible NMTC areas.
 Find more Information here.

-Foreign Trade Zones provide that company goods can be unloaded, manufactured, assembled, tested, sampled, processed, repackaged, and re-exported without the intervention of US Customs authorities; and the goods are treated for tax purposes as if they did not enter the U.S. The City of Granbury is amenable to establishing Foreign Trade Subzones for qualifying companies under the U.S Foreign Trade Zone Alternative Site Framework (ASF).
+Foreign Trade Zone (FTZ): This federal incentive provides that company goods can be unloaded, manufactured, assembled, tested, sampled, processed, repackaged, and re-exported without the intervention of US Customs authorities; and the goods are treated for tax purposes as if they did not enter the U.S. The City of Granbury is amenable to establishing Foreign Trade Subzones for qualifying companies under the U.S Foreign Trade Zone Alternative Site Framework (ASF).